Felipe Carballo

-Felipe Ignacio Carballo Ares (born 4 October 1996) is a Uruguayan professional footballer who plays as a midfielder for Campeonato Brasileiro Série A club Grêmio.
+Felipe Ignacio Carballo Ares (born 4 October 1996) is a Uruguayan professional footballer who plays as a defensive midfielder for Major League Soccer club Portland Timbers, on loan from Campeonato Brasileiro Série A club Grêmio.

 Club career

 Nacional

 Born in Montevideo, Carballo was a Nacional youth graduate.
 He made his first team – and Primera División – debut on 28 February 2016, starting in a 0–2 away loss against Plaza Colonia.

 Carballo scored his first professional goal on 10 April 2016, netting his team's third in a 4–2 away win against Defensor Sporting.
 After contributing with ten appearances, he returned to the youth side ahead of the 2016 season, but was included in the first team again in 2017.

 Sevilla

 On 29 August 2017, Carballo signed a five-year contract with Sevilla FC, being assigned to the reserves in Segunda División.
 He was sold for a fee around 2.5 million euros.

-On 18 January 2019, Carballo was loaned out to his former club Nacional until the end of 2019.
-The loan spell was later extended for one further year.
-On 9 January 2021, Carballo signed a permanent three-year deal with Nacional.